mimians/mimimoney-rpc-php/README.md

-# TurtleCoin RPC PHP
+# MIMI Money RPC PHP

-TurtleCoin RPC PHP is a PHP wrapper for the TurtleCoin JSON-RPC interfaces.
+MIMI Money RPC PHP is a PHP wrapper for the MIMI Money JSON-RPC interfaces.
+Forked from Turtlecoin

 ---